This post may contain affiliate links. Please read our disclosure policy.

 One of the best things about mulitas is how easy they are to customize wit your preferred fillings.
 Here is a quick run down of options!
 If you scroll down to the recipe card below you’ll also see what I put in the mulitas shown here.

-- Cheese: Traditionally a mulita will include Oaxaca cheese, which is a kind of Mexican cheese that melts like mozzarella.
+• Cheese: Traditionally a mulita will include Oaxaca cheese, which is a kind of Mexican cheese that melts like mozzarella.
 If you can’t find Oaxaca cheese, the closest equivalent is Monterey Jack cheese.
-You can add other kinds of cheese to compliment the Oaxaca, such as cheddar cheese or a Mexican cheese blend.
+You can add other kinds of cheese too, such as cheddar cheese or a Mexican cheese blend.

-- Beans: You can use refried beans (frijoles refritos) or frijoles de la olla.
-You can also use canned refried beans.
+• Beans: You can use refried beans (frijoles refritos) or frijoles de la olla with the liquid drained off.
+You can also use canned refried beans (see my notes on that below).

-- Other fillings: You can get creative here!
+• Other fillings: Get creative here!
 I have added leftover Mexican rice and vegetarian “dirty” rice to mulitas, for example.

 Adding Some Spice to Canned Beans